 Our bus dropped us out on a parking lot in front of a huge luna park that’s easy to find if you somehow manage to get lost.
 It’s like 100m from the beach and we simply walked there.
 During our whole trip, we just walked everywhere.
 No need for any other transport.
-Bibione is not that big and it’s pedestrian friendly.
+Bibione is not that big and it’s pedestrian-friendly.

 Bibione’s beach stretches through like 8km and it’s unbelievably wide so there is literally no chance you wouldn’t catch a spot.
 Also, Bibione’s beach offers hundreds of beach chairs and parasols for 20 euros per day if you’re into that.
 We didn’t get one though, as we had our beach towels ready and set them up close to the shore.

 But if you’re interested in one all you need to do is find someone from customer service and ask for one.
 You’ll find them in a little cute white house at the beginning of the beach.
 It’s easy to confuse them with changing boots.
-They are also this small white houses next to the toilets that are for free.
-Toilets are not the usual ones with the seats, but the old fashioned squat toilets.
+They are also these small white houses next to the toilets that are for free.
+Toilets are not the usual ones with the seats, but the old-fashioned squat toilets.
 I understand it’s much hygienic with the number of people visiting the beach on a daily basis.